clinical-meteor/accounts-housemd/README.md

-**accounts-housemd** is a Meteorite package to populate your Meteor.users() collection with famous dead people.
+**accounts-housemd** is a Meteorite package to populate your Meteor.users() collection with personalities from the television series House, MD.

 ------------------------